margaretmf/margaretmf.github.io/resume.md

 ### THE LITERACY LAB
 Literacy Tutor | August 2022-June 2024
-* Completing two AmeriCorps service years as a literacy tutor in a school.
+* Completing two AmeriCorps service years as a literacy tutor in a school
-* Assist classroom teachers to help maintain order in the class.
+* Assisting classroom teachers to help maintain order in the class
-* Administer assessments to benchmark students.
+* Administering assessments to benchmark students
-* Conduct one-on-one tutoring sessions with 12 K-2 students per day using evidence-based literacy interventions to support successful reading.
+* Conducting one-on-one tutoring sessions with 12 K-2 students per day using evidence-based literacy interventions to support successful reading
-* Help children improve their reading skills 	and abilities to support them reaching grade level expectations.
+* Helping children improve their reading skills 	and abilities to support them reaching grade level expectations
-* Enter data for all current and exited students into a system to contribute to a data-driven approach.
+* Entering data for all current and exited students into a system to contribute to a data-driven approach
-* Receive training on topics related to diversity, equity, and inclusion to contribute to a more inclusive school system.
+* Receiving training on topics related to diversity, equity, and inclusion to contribute to a more inclusive school system

 ### HARNESS MAGAZINE
 Contributing Writer | August 2022